-Succession planning strategy is tricky.
-It is the art of finding a right fit for a future empty position.
-The reason succession planning strategy is tricky is that it makes an HR dig through everyone in the company and choose the right fit.
-The second reason for which succession planning strategy is tricky is if the HR team fails to choose the right person without realizing it, it would affect the company hugely in the long run.
+The succession planning strategy is tricky.
+It is the art of finding the right fit for a future empty position.
+The reason a succession planning strategy is tricky is that it makes an HR dig through everyone in the company and chooses the right fit.
+The second reason for which a succession planning strategy is tricky is if the HR team fails to choose the right person without realizing it, it would affect the company hugely in the long run.
 People don’t realize until it’s too late.
-But if a company has an on-going succession planning for the organization’s top positions, it would become easier for HR team to make the right choice without going into much detail at the last moment and there would be less chance of making a mistake in choosing the candidate for future replacement.
+But if a company has on-going succession planning for the organization’s top positions, it would become easier for the HR team to make the right choice without going into much detail at the last moment and there would be less chance of making a mistake in choosing the candidate for future replacement.

 Let’s get started right away.

 Succession planning is the art of strategically looking for the right fit especially for the position of senior management professional.
 Companies that start their succession planning strategy just prior to the requirement, increase their chances of failure as the succession planning process should be a continuous event to be effective.
 If companies start to do succession planning strategy as a process of putting HR strategy in place which we will discuss in the later section, the succession planning process would be successful beyond measure.